Spelieye/superlooper/README.md

 Here are the changes that I made:
 1. To change mode press switch 1, 2, and 3
 2. To change bank press switch 3, 4, and 5
 3. If you want to save a preset with all the loops on, you can do that once per bank.
+You're welcome crazy person.
 4. There are two startup led sequences I programmed that happen upon powering on the pedal.
 You can comment those out in the code if you don't want them but I have the sequence led function on and it's pretty cool.

 That's about it, I hope you enjoy!